railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 .. todo: After you have installed 'additional modules' you're invited to install them again, plus more.

-Clcik :guilabel:`Home` and you'll be returned to a dashboard, not the main menu you had before.
+Click :guilabel:`Home` and you'll be returned to a dashboard, not the main menu you had before.
 To get to the main menu, use the :guilabel:`MAIN MENU` link.

 ..
 Copyright © Open Object Press.
 All rights reserved.